-Currently, aggregate incomes in the U.S. farm sector are performing well, forecasts for production and demand are positive, and debt levels in general do not appear to have been rising sharply.
+Currently, aggregate incomes in the U.S. farm sector are performing well, forecasts for production and demand are positive, and debt levels in general do not appear to have

+Chairman Gensler did not participate in the preparation or review of the portions of this report specifically regarding MF Global. been rising sharply.
 Adjusting for inflation, current agricultural real estate debt levels remain significantly below the levels of the late 1970s (Chart 5.1.13).
 The Farm Credit System and community banks that specialize in agriculture lending have the bulk of exposures to agricultural land.
 Delinquency rates on real estate farm loans at commercial banks declined in recent quarters to about 3 percent at the end of 2011, slightly above the historical average of about 2.6 percent over the past 20 years.